 The Equal Opportunities Committee of the Scottish parliament was discussing the impact of pornography.

 Wyre compared laws prohibiting incitement to racial hatred with the relative lack of regulation on the internet.
-He said: We can have everything from incitement to abuse, incitement to rape women, incitement to have sex with children and
+He said: We can have everything from incitement to abuse, incitement to rape women, incitement to have sex with children and we do

 Dr Karen Boyle, of Glasgow University, told the committee that youngsters could learn about pornography as part of sex education at schools to leave them more informed on the issue."
-It's a mistake to assume that censorship is the
+It's a mistake to assume that censorship is the only way of

-only way of dealing with this.
+dealing with this.
 There are social policy implications that we can consider.

 The discussion followed a petition from Scottish Women Against Pornography calling for porn to be made a hate crime.